 - Large center focus knob.
 The center focus knob is large enough to make adjusting the focus easy and quick.

 - Offers sharp, vibrant, and clear images thanks to the fully multi-coated optics

 - The rubber exterior guarantees a firm grip and shock resistance

-- It features O-ring seal meaning that it is waterproof and fog proof
+- It features an O-ring seal meaning that it is water and fog proof

 - It is sold with a soft carrying case to make it easy to carry

 If you are looking for the best hunting binoculars under 100, then you have found it.
 This Bushnell h2o waterproof fogproof roof prism unit is made with hunters in mind.
 From the tough rubber amour to its magnification, everything about this binocular is designed for hunting purposes.
 Thus, it is the perfect binocular for any hunter looking for the best affordable binocular.

 I have reviewed quite many budget binoculars.
 And in my opinion, few can match the quality of the Adasion 12X42 Binoculars for Adults.
 For starters, this is a roof prism binocular meaning that its optical performance does not match that of some of its rivals.

 Moreover, the 12X magnification is quite impressive for a binocular in this price range.
 But what makes this binocular really special is its limited night vision capabilities.
 Compared to other binoculars on this list, this Adasion unit proved to be more than capable of performing in low visibility.
 In a nutshell, the features of this Adasion binocular do not appear below its price point.